jparciga/wa-react-2021-q4-capstone-project/README.md

 ## Introduction

-Thank you for participating in the 2021 - Q4 React Bootcamp!
+Thank you for participating in the 2021 - Q4 React Bootcamp!!!
 Here you will find all the instructions to complete your **Capstone Project**.

 The purpose of this project is for you to demonstrate your React skills.
 This is your chance to show off everything you have learned during this bootcamp!